ericsu-klaviyo/context-gathering-reporter/README.md

 Context Gathering Reporter
+This repository contains a collection of scripts to aid in the summarization of i18n context gathering reports.
+This was originally made for Flows teams and certain features may contain Flows remnants.
 ===
-This repository contains a collection of scripts to aid in the summarization of i18n context gathering reports.
-This was originally made for Flows teams and certain features may be coded for Flows teams.

 The `reports/2024-04-02` directory has been included as an example, otherwise other report directories and files are not committed to the repository.